thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 title: "What is Continuous Delivery ?"
 author: Thierry de Pauw
 meta:
-categories:
+category: articles
-tags: [ continuous-delivery ]
+tags: [ Continuous Delivery ]
 ---

 Continuous Delivery is a holistic approach to software delivery.
 It is a set of practices to reduce the time between committing a change to a system - be it a feature, a configuration change, a bug fix or an experiment - and getting that change into the hands of the users safely, quickly and sustainably.